 The Sevillian lives El Rocío Pilgrimage as a own religious holiday over the city.
 The image of thousands of pilgrims through Doñana from Seville is a typical and historical picture that comes after Easter and April Fair.
 More than 30 thousand people cross the Doñana Natural Park in these days for the Virgin of Rocío Pilgrimage.

 Rocío Pilgrimage Brotherhoods in Seville

-From the city of Seville starts the Pilgrimage of five Brotherhoods.
+From the city of Seville starts the Pilgrimage of six Brotherhoods.
 All carry their Simpecado in a oxen-drawn chariot.
 It is a banner that represents their devotion to the Virgen of Rocío.
 They leave their parish for a journey while are accompanied by thousands of Sevillian who want to see out to the pilgrims.
 Seville lives a religious festival that will be repeated when the Brotherhoods welcome back.

 - The oldest and largest of the city belongs to Triana, which since 1814 honors the Queen of the Marshes.
 It is therefore the forerunner of El Rocio Pilgrimage in Seville.

 - Known as Sevilla, they began his first trip in 1951.
 They begin the journey in the Church of El Salvador, where on Thursday morning is celebrated the Romeros Mass to see out to the pilgrims.
 Salvador Square presents a singular stamp that day, with the presence of hundreds of faithful, on foot or on horse to begin the journey after the Mass.
 Before leaving Seville, symbolic stops are made, emphasizing the stop at the Cathedral, announced with the ringing of the La Giralda bells.